 Of course, other solutions could also be conceivable for this use case.
 The control system could have displayed not only the problem, but also the solution.
 With better navigation, the operating technician might have found the appropriate table in the operating manual straight away.
 It's essential that various different relationships can be described in knowledge networks.
 The operating technician might also be able to see which sensor has registered this error, to which module the sensor belongs, or how much time is allocated to remedy the error.
 If these connections become visible, users can research information and correlations a lot more easily.

 The units of information can also be inserted or removed more easily if they're organised in a flexible knowledge network, instead of in a purely hierarchical metadata concept.
 This also makes it easier to integrate information from various other data sources and with other metadata.
 Information from different systems can be included without the need for a standardised (enterprise-wide) metadata concept.
 Using such a database, predictive maintenance approaches can be effectively supported.
-If, for example, the 5,711 sensors report that the oil level has dropped below 90%, the control system could notify the operating technician directly and thus prevent a system failure at a much earlier stage.
+If, for example, the sensor 5711 reports that the oil level has dropped below 90%, the control system could notify the operating technician directly and thus prevent a system failure at a much earlier stage.

 The fact that metadata and relationships describe the connections between the units of information doesn't only help the human observer.
 Thinking even further into the future, knowledge networks could also be used directly to provide artificial intelligence with the database and relationship knowledge that would otherwise be difficult for it to acquire independently – think back to the art-based example from the first blog of this series.
 At least search algorithms can become more accurate and help to cope with the flood of information.